mlsdpk/smooth_local_planner/README.md

 - ~\<name>\/debug_msg (smooth_local_planner/DebugMsg)
     The debug message contains the cost values of the objective function used by the optimizer.
 Used primarily for evaluation and debugging.
 Parameter ~<name>/debug must be enabled.

+## Subscribed Topics

+- ~\<name>\/odom (nav_msgs/Odometry)
+    Odometry information that gives the local planner the current speed of the robot.
+The velocity information in this message is assumed to be in the same coordinate frame as the robot_base_frame of the local costmap.
+See the [costmap_2d](http://wiki.ros.org/costmap_2d) package for information about the robot_base_frame parameter.

 ## Parameters

 ### Conformal Lattice Planner Parameters